narayana541996/Web-Page-Summarization/Readme.md

 3) On chrome, go to the Customize and control options, which can be found at the top right corner of the window under close button.
 4) Go to more tools -> Extensions.
 5) Make sure that the 'Developer Mode' is turned on, in the top-right region of the window.
-6) Select 'Load Unpacked' and select the 'Extension' folder.
+6) Select 'Load Unpacked' and select the 'Extension' folder(remove double-underscore files from the folder if any before this step).
 7) The extension should now be ready to use.

 # Introduction